Ryka Aoki

-Biography
+Early life and education

 Born to Japanese American parents, Aoki grew up in Southern California in the San Gabriel Valley.
 Aoki studied chemistry at the University of California, Los Angeles, after her parents initially discouraged her from becoming a writer.
 She is a first-generation college graduate.
 After graduating, Aoki spent a year working as an environmental lab technician.

 Aoki earned her Master of Fine Arts degree in creative writing from Cornell University, and won the Academy of American Poets' University Award.
 She was honored by the California State Senate for her work with Trans/Giving, a Los Angeles performance series for trans and genderqueer individuals.

+Career

+Aoki published Seasonal Velocities in 2012 with Trans-Genre Press.
+The collection includes poetry, essays, and stories.
+It focuses on the human experience, and on trans stories of love and abuse.
+Aoki started writing the book under a previous publishing deal that fell apart.
+Pivoting, she contacted A. J. Bryce, who had created the Trans-Genre Project, an online database of works made by trans artists.
+She convinced him to expand into publishing for the trans community, and Seasonal Velocities became Trans-Genre Press's first published book.
+Bryce claims the work is the first both produced by a trans person and published by a trans-run company.
+It was published months before Topside Press's first publication.
+Bryce also credits the book with prompting the creation of the Lambda Literary Award for Transgender Poetry.
+Seasonal Velocities was a finalist for their Transgender Nonfiction category instead.

 Aoki, who is a trans woman, has said that she strives not to write just for other transgender readers, but for their family, and other people in general.
 Her book He Mele a Hilo was meant to chronicle the common Hawaiian experience.
 In addition to her book, Aoki also wrote a piece for Publishers Weekly.
-She hopes that through writing for a general audience instead of only trans people, that she can help others see transgender people as human, she wrote: "If a trans musician can make the audience cry by playing Chopin, how else, but as a human, can she be regarded?
+She hopes that through writing for a general audience instead of only trans people, that she can help others see transgender people as human.
+Aoki wrote: "If a trans musician can make the audience cry by playing Chopin, how else, but as a human, can she be regarded?
 And if a book written by a queer trans Asian American can make you think of your own beaches, your own sunsets, or the dear departed grandmother you loved so much and even now find yourself speaking to, then what more powerful statement of our common humanity can there be?"